 Problem 4.8 deals with a translation bounded measure $\mu$ of $\mathcal{B}$ whose Fourier transform is formally given by $\sum a_\xi \delta_\xi$.
 It asks whether $a_\xi$ must be the Fourier--Bohr coefficient (if this Fourier--Bohr coefficient exists).
-Now, this is (trivially) true in our context if one chooses for $\mathcal{B}$ the Besicovitch $2$-space as we have just defined the formal Fourier expansion via the Fourier--Bohr coefficients.
+Now, this is (trivially) true in our context if one chooses for $\mathcal{B}$ the space of $2$-Besicovitch almost periodic functions, as we have just defined the formal Fourier expansion via the Fourier--Bohr coefficients.

 Result 2 and Result 3 are not only of conceptual interest but also of direct consequence.
-Result 2 sheds a new and different light on model sets of maximal density.
-Such model sets have received attention in recent years \cite{BHS,KR}.
-They have the particular feature that - unlike most other basic models for aperiodic order - here the actual choice of the van Hove sequence matters.
+Result 2 sheds a new and different light on weak model sets of maximal density.
+Such model sets have received attention in recent years in work of Keller and Richard \cite{KR} and Baake, Huck and Strungaru \cite{BHS}.
+They have the particular feature that -- unlike most other basic models for Aperiodic Order -- here the actual choice of the van Hove sequence matters.
 As we show below, they can rather directly be seen to be Besicovitch almost periodic.
-Given this, Result 2 allows one to recover most of the fundamental results obtained for such models in the mentioned works (Theorem \ref{coro:weak-model-set}).
+Given this, Result 2 allows one to recover most of the fundamental results obtained for such weak model sets in the mentioned works (Corollary \ref{coro:weak-model-set}).
 Result 3 gives a new perspective on a class of almost periodic measures recently introduced by Meyer \cite{Mey2}.
-Meyer showed that regular model sets (in Euclidean space) belong to this class but did not give any results on their diffraction.
-Here we show that this class of Meyer is contained in the class of Weyl almost periodic measures (Corollary \ref{cor21}).
-Then, Result 3 provides a rather complete picture of the diffraction of sets in this class of Meyer.
+Meyer showed that this class contains all regular model sets (in Euclidean space) but did not discuss diffraction for this class.
+Here we show that every measure in the class of Meyer is Weyl almost periodic (Corollary~\ref{cor12345}).
+Then, Result 3 provides a rather complete description of diffraction for this class.